alders/mythtv-stream-hls-dash/README.md

 Adapting the code to your distribution / web server is left as an exercise to the user.

+Note: take additional security measures in case you decide to open your web server to the internet.
+Use at your own risk.

 ## Dependency

 - MythTV (for looking up the recording / video name, tv channels info